jyhrehjohnson/fossilsdb1/README.md

 # fossilsdb1
-BIO 382 Final Project
+## BIO 382 Final Project
 ## Project Description
 This final project set out to modify the Django admin interface to produce a new database/application cataloguing the hominin fossil and primate casts housed in the Anthropology Department.
-For the purpose of this final project and with the time constraints fo the semester, I will only be presenting the database administrative page and the source code associated with it.
+For the purpose of this final project and with the time constraints of the semester, I present the database administrative page and the source code associated with it.
+In this project, I present source code that allows the user to input data directly through the admin page or file import, code to export all input data, and create models for display.
+The source code for settings.py can be found in the fossilsdb1 directory, admin.py in the casts directory, and models.py in the casts directory.
+Through this poject I learned how to use Django, PyCharm, and GitHub.
 A further implication for this project is to set up and run a public facing page for departmental use.
-I will submit the full project with all the code I have created.
-Please draw your attention to the settings.py (fossilsdb1 directory), admin.py (casts directory), and models.py (casts directory)
 ## Instructions for Dr. Linder
 -Download PyCharm

--Use the 'requirements' file to download the necessary packages to run my project

 -Download the code from github

+-In your vitual environment, run the command "pip install -r requirements.txt" to download the packages needed to run the project from the 'requirements.txt' file.

 -Once you load the project into PyCharm click the green arrow at the top to Run